Zero to Hero: My first chat

 Use one of your two browsers (or computers) to visit the web page containing your snippet.
 Initially, you'll see "Chat is offline."
 Let's change that!

 Use your other browser (or computer) to log into the webclient.
 There's a link for the webclient at the top of this page if you need it.
+Note that the webclient is separate from the admin dashboard, which has no chat capabilities and is only used for management and configuration.

 Pro tip!
 Chrome, Firefox, Edge, Safari, and Opera users can enable desktop notifications in the webclient to get a visual indicator of incoming chats.
 Sorry IE11 folks, desktop notifications are not supported.
 Chrome desktop notifications offer the most flexibility.
+If you want to staff on mobile, we have some recommended apps to use.

 As the guest, you should now see that the chat box is online.
 If not, try refreshing the page.
 To kick off a conversation, enter something at the bottom of the chat box.